neilmillard/millardtechnicalservices/content/about.markdown

 hero_height: is-small
 callouts: about_callouts
 ---
-Millard Technical Services is lead by Neil Millard.
+Millard Technical Services is lead by Award Winning DevOps Professional, Neil Millard.

 Established in 2013, we are experts in how cloud technologies help business processes.
 In particular how application development teams can focus on developing for the needs of the end user/customer,